ediweissmann/sejda-java-api-example/README.md

 Sample application demonstrating how [Sejda](http://www.sejda.org)'s Java API can be used.

 ### License

-Sample code is licensed under the Apache License.
+AGPL v3

-Note that the Sejda library itself is AGPL licensed.
+The Sejda library is AGPL v3 licensed.
 A commercial license [can be purchased with Sejda PRO](http://sejda.org/pro).